tilt-dev/tilt.build/docs/snapshots.md

 ### Q: If I delete a snapshot is any data retained?
 No. If you delete a snapshot all associated data is removed from the data store.
 There is no soft delete.

-### Q: What data do you store when I create a TiltCloud account?
+### Q: What data do you store when I create a Tilt Cloud account?
 Our database table for users looks like this:

 ```